MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-04-Fine-tune-models.md

 1. In the sidebar, use the **(+) New** link to create a **Notebook**.
 Select **Serverless** as the default compute.

+1. In the first code cell, enter and run the following code to install the required libraries:

+    ```python
+    %pip install openai tiktoken numpy
+    dbutils.library.restartPython()
+    ```

 1. In a new browser tab, download the [training dataset](https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/training_set.jsonl) at `https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/training_set.jsonl` and the [validation dataset](https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/validation_set.jsonl) at `https://github.com/MicrosoftLearning/mslearn-databricks/raw/main/data/validation_set.jsonl` that will be used in this exercise.

 > **Note**: Your device might default to saving the file as a .txt file.
 In the **Save as type** field, select **All files** and remove the .txt suffix to ensure you're saving the file as JSONL.